On average, water leaks can cause 10,000 gallons of water to be wasted in an American household per year.

 The District adopted a new Leak Adjustment Program effective February 12, 2016, to ease the financial burden after a customer has experienced an unusually high water bill due to a water leak.

 Leak adjustments are granted on a case by case basis.
 To qualify for a leak adjustment you must repair the leak and submit a Leak Adjustment Request form in person at the Scotts Valley Water District office: 2 Civic Center Drive Scotts Valley, CA 95066, by email to firstname.lastname@example.org or by fax to:

 Read Your Meter on the Months the District Doesn't

-The district reads your meter every two months, so it's a good idea for you to read it on the months that we don't.
+The district reads your meter every two months, so it's a good idea for you to read it for the months that we don't.
 This allows you to become more familiar with your average use and catch leaks quicker.

 The two most common places where leaks occur are in toilets and outdoor irrigation systems.
-These leaks can be tricky because, they're only noticable when the high bill comes.
+These leaks can be tricky because they're only noticeable when the high bill comes.

 If you have a house valve where the water enters your home, you can turn it off to isolate whether a possible leak is indoors or out.
 If you turn the house valve off and the meter stops moving, it is likely the potential leak is indoors.
 If the meter continues to move the leak is likely in your water main or irrigation system.